revmischa/gdpr_check/README.md

 ## GDPR Checker

-This module is designed to make it easier to look up if a user appears to be a resident covered bby the GDPR based on IP address.
+This module is designed to make it easier to look up if a user appears to be a resident covered by the GDPR based on IP address.

 This is only a best-effort guess, no guarantee or claim is made that this information will always be accurate or reliable.